latrovalievioan/s-tree/README.md

 - [ ] The current working directory should always be visible in the tree view and should be “decorated” in some way.
 - [x] Add favicon
+- [x] User can delete the root object, hence everything in the bucket

 ### Nice to have
 - [ ] When selecting a child from Explorer if parent is collapsed in dir tree - expand it